UniversalDependencies/docs/_sq/index.md

   * The temporal auxiliary *kam* (to have), which combined with the supine forms periphrastically the perfect tense of the active voice.
   * The temporal/passive auxiliary *jam* (to be), which combined with the supine forms periphrastically the perfect tense of the mediopassive voice.
   * The temporal auxiliary *u* (self), which combined with a finite verb form builds periphrastically the Aorist of the mediopassive voice.
+  * The modal auxiliary *duhet* (it is needed), which combines with *të* and a finite verb form.
+This annotation is parallel to the annotations of modal constructions in other European languages such as English and Italian
   * The copula *jam* (to be)
 * The tag [DET]() is used for articles/clitics (*i/e/të/një*) both for those forming adjectival and pronominal multi-word units and those forming the genitive/ablative/dative case of nouns.
 * The tag [PRON]() is used for all types of pronouns.